types of paint

 Although not designed for galvanised steel, acrylic latex works well with a primer.

-However, special galvanised steel paint is a better option.
+However, special galvanised steel paint is always the better option.
 It requires less prep work, forms a better bond, and protects against the elements.

 Quick-dry paint is available for various surfaces, including wood, metal and plaster.
 By using quick-dry paint, your surface can be touch-dry within an hour.